protofire/kyber-pool-master-proxy-contract/docs/contract-apis.md

 ## Publicly accessible methods

 #### Applying pending delegation fee
-Applies the pending new fee.
-Only one pending fee can be pending at any time.
+Applies a new pending fee.
+There can be only one pending fee at a time.

-This is used for noticing that a new fee has been applied.
+One can mark that a new is committed if the following occurs:

-- Only mark a fee as applied if current epoch is greater or equal to `fromEpoch`
+- If the current epoch is greater or equal to `fromEpoch`.
-- Mark a fee as applied when a new one is committed an the pending one can be applied
+- A new fee is committed and a pending one can be applied.
-- Mark a fee as applied when claiming reward for an epoch which needs to use the pending fee
+- When a reward in an epoch is claimed, a pending fee needs to be used.

 ---
 function **`applyPendingFee`**() public